Leah1977/LSH_Electricians_MS1/README.md

 This site was built using [GitHub Pages](https://pages.github.com/)/.

 I have created a mobile-first user-centric frontend project.

+I have created a website that focuses on the users needs.
+Providing the user with relevant information.
+So that the user can contact us for a quote or service as required.
+I wanted to keep the website clearly laid out, so that the customer can easily navigate through the site.

 Here is a demonstration of how my website looks on different screen sizes using [Am I Responsive Website](http://ami.responsivedesign.is/).